-If you have any questions about the formatting or content of this section please contact the Managing Editor.
+If you have any questions about the formatting or content of this section please contact the Managing Editors.

 Authors should include a brief Author Contributions statement at the end of the paper in which they describe their specific contributions to the published work.
 Contributions could include, for example, designed research, performed research, contributed new reagents or analytical tools, analyzed data, wrote the paper, etc. An author may have multiple contributions, and multiple authors may have contributed to the same component of the study.

 Supporting Information gives authors the opportunity to present data in different formats than traditional print media.
-Large datasets can be submitted as separate files for on-line publication as Supporting Information.
-Please note that Supporting Information should be uploaded in a separate file and given the file designation 'Supporting Information for online publication'.
-For more information on preparing Supporting Information, please see: http://authorservices.wiley.com/bauthor/suppmat.asp
+Papers in all categories may, where appropriate, present Supporting Information for online publication.
+Please note that Supporting Information should be uploaded in a separate file and given the file designation ‘Supporting Information for online publication’.
+For more information on preparing Supporting Information, please see: http://authorservices.wiley.com/bauthor/suppmat.asp.